-On Wednesday, October 18th, Momentum with be joining forces with Handful Activewear to celebrate National Love Your Body Day in a unique and visually powerful way.
-Our BE YOUtiful campaign will encourage everyone everywhere to reclaim the beauty and power within.
-We continue our series of inspirational blog posts with a BE YOUtiful story from Jennifer Langhans, a group fitness instructor full of body positivity.
+Our BE YOUtiful campaign encourages everyone everywhere to reclaim the beauty and power within.
+We are reposting our series of inspirational blog articles with a BE YOUtiful message from previous years, to give you a chance to discover these wonderful messages again!
+Here's one from Jennifer Langhans, a group fitness instructor full of body positivity.

 "If only she could lose 10 pounds, she would be so pretty."